All Episodes

 It's actually an impossible request.

-And and Trump voters end up seeing a tax increase because they get caught up in a crosshairs.
+And Trump voters end up seeing a tax increase because they get caught up in a crosshairs.

-And that's that's avoidable.
+And that's avoidable.

-We could fix it, and that's what I'm advocating for.
+And that's what I'm advocating for.

-Um this whole thing is a mess.
+Yeah, this whole thing is a mess.

 You know, we have corporate tax.